GoogleCloudPlatform/functions-framework/README.md

 - [Ruby](https://github.com/GoogleCloudPlatform/functions-framework-ruby)
 - [.NET](https://github.com/GoogleCloudPlatform/functions-framework-dotnet)

-## Specification
+## Specification Summary

-### Parameters
+A Functions Framework instantiates web server and invokes function code in response to an HTTP request (`http`) or CloudEvent request (`cloudevent`) depending on the function's signature type.
+A Functions Framework may optionally support functions with signature type `event` for legacy-style events.

+The Functions Framework library must be configurable via environment variables and may be configurable via command-line flags:

 Command-line flag         | Environment variable      | Description
 ------------------------- | ------------------------- | -----------
 `--port`                    | `PORT`                    | The port on which the Functions Framework listens for requests.
 Default: `8080`
 `--target`         | `FUNCTION_TARGET`         | The name of the exported function to be invoked in response to requests.
 Default: `function`
 `--signature-type` | `FUNCTION_SIGNATURE_TYPE` | The signature used when writing your function.
 Controls unmarshalling rules and determines which arguments are used to invoke your function.
-Default: `http`; accepted values: `http` or `event`
+Default: `http`; accepted values: `http` or `cloudevent`

-### Cloud Events

-The Functions Framework can unmarshall incoming [CloudEvents](http://cloudevents.io/) payloads to data and context objects.
-These will be passed as arguments to your function when it receives a request.

-Your function have `--signature-type event` and must use the following signature:

-- 1st parameter `data`
-- 2nd parameter `context`

-Where the parameters have the contents detailed in [background functions](https://cloud.google.com/functions/docs/writing/background#function_parameters).
+> Note: `SIGNATURE_TYPE: event` supports legacy, non-CloudEvent events.
+Support for these event formats are not required for Function Frameworks.

 -----